jonnyweatherly/aajonusnet/md/QNA/Q&A Of March 18, 2012.md

 A: It stinks up the whole refrigerator.

-Q: Oh, we have a little fridge outside.
+Q: Oh, we have a little fridge outside or something.

 Q: No, there's no privacy.
 Okay, so high meat and high eggs will give the body the bacteria again.